-Daylight Savings Ends is a celebration of the end of the summer period and the return to standard time.
+Daylight Saving Time Ends is a celebration of the end of the summer period and the return to standard time.
 The event takes place every year on the first Sunday of November in almost the entire United States.
 On this day, residents set their clocks back one hour, meaning that they will wake up one hour earlier the next day.

 History